prebid/prebid.github.io/dev-docs/faq.md

 As for [membership](https://prebid.org/membership/) in Prebid.org, that's entirely optional -- we'd be happy to have you join and participate in the various committees, but it's not necessary for contributing code as a community member.

+## How does Prebid support privacy regulations?

+Prebid cannot give legal advice.
+Our aim is to provide a toolkit that supports publishers in their efforts to comply with the laws that apply to them.
+Here's the process we recommend:

+1. Talk to your lawyers and decide what actions you need to take for various scenarios.
+You might, for instance, want to run a Consent Management Platform when your users are in a privacy-sensitive jurisdiction.
+2. Look over the controls provided by Prebid (list below).
+3. If there's a missing control, please open an issue in the appropriate repository: [PBJS](https://github.com/prebid/Prebid.js/issues), [PBS](https://github.com/prebid/prebid-server/issues), [SDK](https://github.com/prebid/prebid-mobile-ios/issues)

+Here are some controls at your disposal.
+The page can determine what actions are needed based on its interpretation of the user's consent and the company's policies:
+- Turn off Prebid.js usersync:
+    - [for client-side adapters](/dev-docs/publisher-api-reference/setConfig.html#setConfig-Configure-User-Syncing) - either completely or for certain bidders.
+    - [for server-side adapters](/dev-docs/modules/prebidServer.html) - override the s2sConfig.syncEndpoint
+- [Disable User ID modules](/dev-docs/modules/userId.html) - there are controls for different ID modules and which bidders can get which IDs.
+- [Disable device access](/dev-docs/publisher-api-reference/setConfig.html#setConfig-deviceAccess) - no adapter or module will be able to create a cookie or HTML5 localstorage object.
+- For GDPR:
+    - consider the [GDPR](/dev-docs/modules/consentManagement.html) and [GDPR Enforcement](/dev-docs/modules/gdprEnforcement.html) modules, which flexibly support various actions like cancelling usersyncs, auctions, and analytics.
+Using these modules, bid adapters will receive the IAB TCF string from the CMP.
+    - or the page can just avoid turning on certain bidders or modules.
+Or just skip header bidding altogether.
+- For CCPA / US-Privacy:
+    - consider the [US-Privacy](/dev-docs/modules/consentManagementUsp.html) module.
+This passes the IAB USP string through to bid adapters and supports data deletion events for User ID modules and other interested adapters and modules.
+- Set the [COPPA flag](/dev-docs/publisher-api-reference/setConfig.html#setConfig-coppa), which passes this value through to modules and bid adapters.
+- Avoid adding certain bidders or modules to the AdUnit.
+- Turn off header bidding altogether.

+For all other regulations (LGPD, CPRA, GPP, etc), Prebid relies on the IAB and community members to determine whether additional tools are needed to support the publisher workflow.
+As noted above, open an issue in the appropriate repository, or join the org and help us improve the system!

 ## What should my timeouts be?

 Below is a set of recommended best practice starting points for your timeout settings: